girlguidinghertfordshire/ggherts/_events/2024-06-07-south-downs-walk.md

 The hostel is surrounded by the beautiful hills of the South Downs National Park and enjoys substantial grounds of it's own.

-Both days will consist of 4/5 hours walking at an easy pace.
+Both days will consist of 4-5 hours walking at an easy pace - These are level 1 lowland walks.
+Adults only.
 Participants will need packed lunches.

 **Cost:** accommodation £60 for the weekend in shared rooms with facilities (Girlguiding members).